 At Thompson Law, we know how devastating a car crash can be for you and your family.
 Our auto injury attorneys are here to discuss the details of your case so you can understand your rights.
 Our goal is to let you focus on healing and recovery so you can get your life back.

 We provide car crash victims with dedicated and tenacious legal representation, ensuring that you get fair value for your claim.
-Our Texas car accident lawyer will build a strong case with supporting evidence so that you recover the money that you deserve.
+Our Texas car accident lawyers will build a strong case with supporting evidence so that you recover the money that you deserve.

 After your accident, you might feel overwhelmed by stress and obligations.
 Whether you are dealing with lost wages, emotional distress, physical pain, or all of the above, our Texas car accident lawyers can help.